Bassett88/arkosR36S/Frequently-Asked-Questions---RGB10.md

 - Must be of 24 bit depth

 If you'd like to remove the splash screen all together, just rename the loading.jpg file to something else or simply delete it.

+You can also update loading.ascii with your own ascii art if you prefer.
+You can also simply delete it.

 ## Q. How do I turn on the Text to Speech accessibility feature of Retroarch?
 ### A. Do the following: